Venice What to visit

 Accademia Bridge

-Right next door they find the Gallerie Dell’Accademia – a gallery museum of pre-19th century art.
+Right next door, you’ll find the Gallerie dell’Accademia, a renowned museum showcasing an exceptional collection of pre-19th century art.

 » Pugni bridge